Wilsonian Armenia

 The United States Senate rejected the mandate for Armenia in 1920.
 The outbreak of the Turkish War of Independence led to the Ottoman Empire not ratifying the Treaty of Sèvres.
-Later in that year, the Turkish–Armenian War broke out.
-Armenia was defeated and signed the Treaty of Alexandropol on November 2, 1920 renouncing its territorial integrity under the Sèvres Treaty.
-The Treaty of Kars was negotiated between Soviet Russia and Turkey following the annexation of the Democratic Republic of Armenia by the Soviet Army in December 2, 1920, and signed between the Soviet government in Armenia on October 23, 1921.
-The latter was never accepted, either by the overthrown Armenian government nor later by the Republic of Armenia.
-The government of Soviet Russia separately negotiated a similar border between what it considered its territory of Armenia and Turkey in the Treaty of Moscow (1921).
+A few months later, Turkey invaded Armenia.
+Under the Treaty of Alexandropol on November 2, 1920, Armenia forfeited all claims to Western Armenia which had been promised under the Treaty of Sevres.
+Among other territory forfeited included Kars which was transferred to Turkey and Nakhchivan which was transferred to Azerbaijan.
+These border changes were ratified by the Treaty of Kars and the Treaty of Moscow (1921) which were negotiated between Soviet Russia and Turkey following the Sovietization of the First Republic of Armenia.

+Today Armenians — both in the diaspora and indigenous to modern Turkey — have pursued political representation within Western Armenia or reunification with the Republic of Armenia, with a congress of genocide survivors' descendants active in the diaspora.
+In 2020, the three traditional Armenian political parties—the Armenian Revolutionary Federation (Dashnaks), Social Democrat Hunchakian Party (Hunchaks) and the Armenian Democratic Liberal Party (Ramgavars)—issued a joint statement on the centenary of the Sèvres Treaty, stating that it is the only internationally legal document that demarcates the border between Armenia and Turkey.

 Negotiations

-During the Conference of London, David Lloyd George encouraged Wilson to accept a mandate for Anatolia, and particularly, with the support of the Armenian diaspora, for the provinces claimed by the occupied Turkish Armenia.
+During the Conference of London, David Lloyd George encouraged Woodrow Wilson to accept a mandate for Anatolia, and particularly, with the support of the Armenian diaspora, for the provinces claimed by the occupied Turkish Armenia.
 Wilson sent the King-Crane Commission and General James Harbord to the region to study the claims made by the Armenian national movement, and to determine if these claims were compatible with Wilson's Fourteen Points.
 The 12th point was:

-"The Turkish portion of the present Ottoman Empire should be assured a secure sovereignty, but the other nationalities which are now under Turkish rule should be assured an undoubted security of life and an absolutely unmolested opportunity of autonomous development, and the Dardanelles should be permanently opened as a free passage to the ships and commerce of all nations under international guarantees."
+The Turkish portion of the present Ottoman Empire should be assured a secure sovereignty, but the other nationalities which are now under Turkish rule should be assured an undoubted security of life and an absolutely unmolested opportunity of autonomous development, and the Dardanelles should be permanently opened as a free passage to the ships and commerce of all nations under international guarantees.

-The King-Crane Commission noted that the Armenians had suffered a traumatic experience, that they couldn't trust the Ottoman Empire to respect their rights any more, and that the Armenians were "a people."
+The King-Crane Commission noted that the Armenians had suffered a traumatic experience, that they could not trust the Ottoman Empire to respect their rights anymore, and that the Armenians were "a people."
 The Commission therefore recommended that the hard-won Armenian independence established during the Caucasus Campaign should be respected by the international community and insured by the Allies.